1,000+ Opportunities

 Wisconsin Evidence-Based Programs (EBPs) — summaries of EBPs in Wisconsin, their purposes, additional considerations and more.
 Funding Chart — summaries of DCF's child welfare federal funding (as of April 2025).
 Glossary — glossary of acronyms and terms used at the Summit.

-Based on current listing details, eligibility includes: Organizations implementing parent education programs in Wisconsin.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Organizations implementing parent education programs in Wisconsin.
+Confirm the full requirements in the official notice before applying.